Replacing a Door and Keeping the Frame | Brennan DFW

 Much like inspecting your door frame, you need to look closely at your door slab as well.
 Obvious deep scratches and dents are one thing, but you need to look more closely.
 Check for the fit of the knob and the deadbolt, if applicable.
 Make sure both fit securely and are not loose in the door fittings.

-Check hinges and the locations where they are attached as well.
+Check the hinges and the locations where they are attached as well.
 Make sure they are not cracked, the wood is not broken near them, and they are tight, and none of the screw holes have become loose or stripped.

 If the door is hanging incorrectly, check and see why.
 Sometimes these are issues that can be fixed with adjustments or new insulation, but if they cannot it is probably time to replace your door.
+Replacing the door with a prehung door can ensure better alignment and security, as it comes with a new frame that fits perfectly.

 Benefits of replacing your entire door unit